 The Working Group on Women in Science (WISE) was established in 2001.
 Its main objective is to facilitate awareness on the issue of Women in Science, to encourage people to participate actively in promoting gender equality in science, and to support the Constituent Societies of FEBS and academic institutions in FEBS countries on the issue of Women in Science.

-The work of the FEBS Working Group on Women in Science is reported to FEBS Council and in the Working Group on Women in Science appendix of the FEBS Annual Report.
+The work of the FEBS Working Group on Women in Science is reported to FEBS Council and in the FEBS Annual Report.
 Occasional reports also appear in FEBS News.
 To contact the Working Group Chair, Prof. Cecilia Arraiano, please use the Contact Us section of the website.